Media owner: Österreich Werbung Vienna

 In all cases concerning damages, the Contractor’s liability for loss of earnings, for consequential damages and third party claims, as well as slight negligence shall, insofar as this is permitted by law, be excluded.

 The Principal shall be granted solely a non-exclusive right of use over all documents, materials, ideas, as well as other services, made available to it, for the purpose and to the extend specified in the contract.
 An assignment of such rights to third parties is not permitted and should the Principal violate this provision, it shall be liable to pay a contractual penalty, irrespective of fault, amounting to 50% of the net order value (excl.
 VAT); this is without prejudice to further claims of the Contractor.
-Any changes to the services rendered shall require the Contractor’s consent, as well as the additional consent of the authorized copyright owner.11.
+Any changes to the services rendered shall require the Contractor’s consent, as well as the additional consent of the authorised copyright owner.11.
 Inventions

 The Contractor shall be entitled to point out its trademark ownership with respect to all services it provides, without this giving rise to any claims whatsoever for the Principal.13.
 Non-Disclosure